Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Related Works

-With the advancement in 3D neural network architectures~\cite{wang2019dynamic,thomas2019kpconv,choy20194d}, neural network-based methods show great potential in boosting the rate-distortion performance in point cloud compression.
-One line of works focus on using neural networks to improve conditional entropy modeling on the octree structure for lossless geometry compression~\cite{huang2020octsqueeze,que2021voxelcontext,fu2022octattention,cui2023octformer,mao2022learning}.
-These works are particularly optimized for compression of geometry and are not directly applicable to the color and other rendering related information.
-Another line of works focus on compressing point clouds sampled from a 3D surface, where the geometry is usually coded in the first place~\cite{wang2021lossy,wang2022sparsepcgc,he2022density} and colors are coded conditioned on the decoded geometry~\cite{sheng2021deep,fang20223dac,wang2022sparse,zhang2023yoga}.
+With the advancement in neural network architectures for processing point clouds~\cite{wang2019dynamic,thomas2019kpconv,choy20194d}, neural network-based methods have shown great potential in boosting the rate-distortion performance in point cloud compression.
+Existing methods either focus on the compression of only point cloud geometry~\cite{huang2020octsqueeze,que2021voxelcontext,fu2022octattention,cui2023octformer,mao2022learning,wang2021lossy,wang2022sparsepcgc,he2022density} or compression of color given usually losslessly coded geometry~\cite{sheng2021deep,fang20223dac,wang2022sparse,zhang2023yoga,zhang2023scalable}.
 These methods demonstrate great potential in compressing point clouds to a low bit-rate while maintaining the color and geometry fidelity.
-However, all these methods compress geometry and color separately, unaware of the rendering quality tradeoff, and sometimes lead to visible holes and color artifacts in the rendered images.
-In this paper, we propose a novel end-to-end learned method that compresses the color and other rendering information, so that the decoded bit stream along with the geometry bits can be directly decoded to renderable 3D Gaussians, bridging the gap between point cloud compression, reconstruction, and rendering.
+However, all these methods compress geometry and color separately, unaware of the rate vs. rendering-quality trade-off, and may lead to blurred details with standard rendering tools.
+In this paper, we propose a novel end-to-end learned framework that compresses the color and other rendering information, so that the decoded bit stream along with the geometry bits can be directly decoded to renderable 3D Gaussians, leading to higher rate-distortion performance and efficiency.